Cell Tower equipment upfrade in progress.

 “2021 was a hard year for everyone.
 The rise of Delta threw the need for connection into sharper focus and we expect our networks will see record mobile traffic across the country this summer as Kiwis jump at the chance to travel freely once again.
 While using this improved connectivity, we implore everyone to stay safe this holiday season and hope everyone gets to enjoy some time off with their friends and whānau - or can stay connected remotely with loved ones overseas.”

-The 7 new Vodafone mobile cell sites are in:
+The 7 new mobile cell sites are in:

 • Omokoroa North East, Bay of Plenty.